86

 pebbles that might suddenly put out a claw and change

-, that lunch just seems
+into something else, that lunch just seems

 so long ago, cold chicken and the pink-mottled claw meat poking seductively

-through its blanket of mayonnaise
+through its blanket of mayonnaise,

 the yellow-green of the avocado pear, i eat men like air